OasisLMF/OpenDataTransform/examples/CRCworkshop/readme.md

-This folder contains any real-world data files provided from external parties for use in the CRC workshop March 30 2022.
+This folder contains anonymised real-world data files provided from external parties for use in the CRC workshop March 30 2022.